wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/coordinator_worker.md

 ---
 layout: page
-title: 'A.3.3 Master Worker'
+title: 'A.3.3 Coordinator-Worker'
 order: 133
 usemathjax: true
 submodule: 'distributed_computing'
 ---

-The goal of this module is to introduce you to the master/worker model of computation, which in some sense extends client-server.
+The goal of this module is to introduce you to the coordinator/worker model of computation, which in some sense extends client-server.

 Go through the following tabs in sequence...